filfreire/filfreire.github.io/_drafts/remote_webdriver_made_simple.md

 ## Setting up Webdriver dynamically

-First, let's set up an interface for our WebDriver that can have multiple implementations (it can be for a remote browser or a local browser)
+First, let's set up an interface for our WebDriver that can have multiple implementations (it can be for a remote browser or a local browser):

 ```java
 import org.openqa.selenium.WebDriver;